genivalallan/WarehouseManager/README.md

 #### 3.6.1 Dependencies Issues

-- Visual Studio Code may report problems related to dependecies issues with **Microsoft.EntityFrameworkCore** package.
+- Visual Studio Code may report issues related to dependencies with **Microsoft.EntityFrameworkCore** package.
   Try to run the following command in the project directory:

 ```